Les Dissonances: Presentation

 The members of the Les Dissonances quartet are David Grimal (violin), Hans Peter Hofmann (violin), David Gaillard (viola) and Xavier Phillips (cello).

-In order to develop youngest knowledge to classical music, Les Dissonances also leads educational projects as Violin workshops in schools (P' titssonances - Little Dissonances), educational concerts or open rehearsals.
+In order to develop knowledge of classical music among young people, Les Dissonances also leads educational projects as Violin workshops in schools (P' titssonances - Little Dissonances), educational concerts and open rehearsals.

 L'Autre Saison

-The ensemble Les Dissonances also leads a social project dedicated to homeless people called « The other season”.
-Once a month, on the grounds of the parisian Church of Église Saint-Leu, Les Dissonances invites artists, from different fields (musicians, singers, dancers, narrators, comedians) to take part of a charity concert on behalf of persons in precarious situation.
-Receipts help the association Les Margéniaux, to finance emergency or middle term projects.
+The ensemble Les Dissonances also leads a social project for and with homeless people called L'Autre Saison (The other season).
+Once a month, Les Dissonances invites artists from different fields (musicians, singers, dancers, narrators, comedians) to take part of a charity concert on behalf of persons in difficult circumstances.
+The concerts take place in Paris, in the Church of Saint-Leu-Saint-Gilles de Paris The receipts help the association Les Margéniaux, who finance emergency and social reintegration projects.

 Residence and support

 Les Dissonances is supported by the French Ministry of Arts and Communications and is a member of the FEVIS (French Federation of Vocal and instrumental Specialized ensembles).
-It is in residence at the Dijon’s Opera since 2008, and occurs regularly at Cité de la musique in Paris, at Volcan in Le Havre and at l'Onde in Vélizy.
+It has been in residence at the Dijon's Opera since 2008, and appears regularly at Cité de la musique in Paris, at Volcan in Le Havre and at l'Onde in Vélizy.